 After much persuasion (…. a trip to the USA), Robbie Wilson convinced me to return to the university research life - in his Performance Lab of course - reigniting my passion for all reptiles and the evolution of thermal biology.
 So, I embarked on what would turn into a 6-year endeavor to get my PhD - on the topic of sexual evolution of morphology and performance in the Asian house gecko.
 My PhD was stretched to the max as I crammed in mammoth data collection periods, multiple field-based tutoring trips and international conferences…..with tacked on adventures around the world.

 At the tail end of my PhD, I fell into my role as THE Performance Lab’s Research Manager because our lab was growing and Robbie needed someone to organise his academic life.
 But this role wasn’t all about sorting Robbie’s shyte – it meant I got to take on the fun stuff too – managing the large remote fieldwork contingent of our lab on Groote Eylandt, NT – rock-hopping with Northern quolls.

 I am addicted to traveling and experiencing what this wonderfully diverse world has to offer.
 I am an avid nature seeker and always try to incorporate as much wildlife viewing, photography, trekking and exploring on my adventures.
-When I travel, my passion for wildlife conservation grows and grows as I see what the world is sadly losing.
+When I travel, my passion for wildlife conservation grows exponentially as I see what the world is sadly losing.
 And it is for this reason I am aiming to drive my research and career in a conservation management direction.